 3.0 - 3.0 3 hours.
 Advanced techniques for planning, production, and distribution of digital media, including short videos, ads, PSAs, film, and more.
-Prerequisite(s): Must have a grade of C or better in COMM 3320- Digital Production I.
+Students must earn a final grade of C or better to receive credit for the course.
+Prerequisite(s): Must have a grade of C or better in COMM 3321-Digital Production I.